HermesAteneo/NFCA-Gateway/README.md

 Any NFCA can be accessed from any NFCA gateway.
 Only need to know the alias that is the key to open the content

-You can access any NFCA using gateway from any server, adding an <b>slash "/" </b>and the alias
+To access any NFCA of a private server gateway, add to url an <b>slash "/" </b> and the alias

 ```/gateway/ALIAS```

 ```/gateway/dev/ALIAS``` (development version)

-<br> or adding an <b>quotation mark "?" </b> and the alias for distributed IPFS and Sia networks gateways<br>
+<br>To access any NFCA of distributed IPFS and Sia networks gateway, add to url an <b>quotation mark "?" </b> and the alias <br>

 ```/gateway/?ALIAS```